 For assistance in pursuing a qui tam action and understanding the Federal False Claims act, you will require knowledgeable whistleblower representation.

-Under the Federal False Claims Act, a defendant found guilty of defrauding the government is subject to pay three times the damages caused by the fraud and civil penalties of up to $11,000 per act.
-The government has also imposed criminal fines in many large cases.
-Generally the state laws also impose triple damages and civil fines against defendants found guilty of fraud against a state government.
+Under the Federal False Claims Act, a defendant found guilty of defrauding the government is subject to pay three times the damages caused by the fraud and civil penalties, which are adjusted for inflation and now the top amount is more than $20,000 per act.
+The government may also use information it receives in this process to pursue cases for criminal liability.
+Generally, the state laws also impose triple damages and civil fines against defendants found guilty of fraud against a state government.

-Yes.
+Under federal and state False Claims Act laws, an individual has the right to sue.
 If the fraudulent activity harms both the federal government and a state with an appropriate False Claims Act, it is possible to sue under more than one law at the same time.
-If you know about a fraud which is damaging to more than one government be sure to raise this issue with a qui tam lawyer.
-It may significantly increase the potential recovery available, the scope of the case, and even the attorney’s interest in pursuing the matter on your behalf.
+If an individual knows about a fraud which is damaging to more than one government, they should be sure to raise this issue with a qui tam lawyer.
+It may significantly increase the potential recovery available, and the scope of the case..

 Any truly fraudulent activity that involves government funds could be the subject of a False Claims Act case.
 Fraudulent practices that have been the subject of successful qui tam lawsuits include: